 Conflict Between Intellectual Property Law And Competition Law: Critical And Comparative Analysis

-IPR is usually used as a tool to create exclusive monopoly rights to the holder and thus deterring other players from offering the products in the same market which reduces competitiveness in the market and led to creation of conflict between objectives of both the law.
+IPR is usually used as a tool to create exclusive monopoly rights to the holder and thus deterring other players from offering the products in the same market which reduces competitiveness in the market and led to the creation of conflict between objectives of both the law.
 IPR is based on the concept of reward theory means the reward the inventor3 who has disclosed to the society at large which further intensifies the bone of contention.
 However, by observing the objectives there is an undisputed opinion that both the laws promote consumer welfare and innovation.4 Competition law is enacted to avoid the misuse of the monopoly power granted under the statute which is widely traced in different before enacting such legislation to control abuse of monopoly power.
-The Competition Act, 2002 has widely accepted the intentions of IPR while framing provisions and it does not eliminate the dominance achieve by an individual due to such Intellectual Property Rights.5 Thus, a balanced approach is required to harmoniously construct both the statute and to clarify much upon that different jurisdictional opinion has to be taken into consideration.
+The Competition Act, 2002 has widely accepted the intentions of IPR while framing provisions and it does not eliminate the dominance achieved by an individual due to such Intellectual Property Rights.5 Thus, a balanced approach is required to harmoniously construct both the statute and to clarify much upon that different jurisdictional opinion has to be taken into consideration.

 II.
 COURT’S OPINION IN DIFFERENT JURISDICTION

-The conflict between both the laws was explicitly mentioned under Article 81 of EC Treaty.9 There is shift from liberal approach to the intervening approach in the IPR related licensing agreement in European Courts.10 Article 82 deters abuse of dominant position created through IPR licensing agreement.11 Two block exemptions were provided in regards to IPR licensing agreement concerning anti-competitive activities.
-1st Block exemption was in relation to “specialized agreement” that discourses on the IPR dispensed in year 2000.12 Such specialization agreement was exempted with certain compliances i.e. both the parties do not have more than 20% share and such agreement does not related fixing of prices or output or territorial jurisdiction of Retailers.
+The conflict between both the laws was explicitly mentioned under Article 81 of the EC Treaty.9 There is a shift from the liberal approach to the intervening approach in the IPR related licensing agreement in European Courts.10 Article 82 deters abuse of dominant position created through IPR licensing agreement.11 Two block exemptions were provided in regards to IPR licensing agreement concerning anti-competitive activities.
+1st Block exemption was in relation to “specialized agreement” that discourses on the IPR dispensed in the year 2000.12 Such specialization agreement was exempted with certain compliances i.e. both the parties do not have more than 20% share and such agreement does not relate fixing of prices or output or territorial jurisdiction of Retailers.

-2nd Block of exemptions relates to “Technology Transfer” which was dispensed in the year 2004.13 It regulates matter related to patent, know-how, copyright concerning with rule of anti-competitiveness with certain compliances i.e. combined share of all parties should not be more than 20% in relevant market and individual share does not exceed 30% and such licensing agreement is free from severe anti-competitive restraint.
+2nd Block of exemptions relates to “Technology Transfer” which was dispensed in the year 2004.13 It regulates matter related to patent, know-how, copyright concerning with rule of anti-competitiveness with certain compliances i.e. the combined share of all parties should not be more than 20% in the relevant market and individual share does not exceed 30% and such licensing agreement is free from severe anti-competitive restraint.

 III.
 STUDY OF SUCH CONFLICT FROM INDIA’S PERSPECTIVE